Zolax9/DNN/README.md

 # Functionality

-* Forward propogation (sigmoid function not implemented yet)
+* Forward propagation (sigmoid function not implemented yet)

-# To-Do
+# To-do

-* Add support for hidden weights
+* Add support for hidden neurones
 * Implement structure of a Deep Neural Network as an example
-* Create functions to back propogate (gradient descent?)
+* Create functions to back propagate (gradient descent?)

 # Requirements